rnascunha/tree_trunks/README.md

 ## Others

 * There is a facility header `tt/color.hpp` with some (all?) **ANSI escape sequeces** defined.
 After using, include the `tt/uncolor.hpp` that will undefine everything, and prevent any macro side effect to your code.
-The `tt/color.hpp` also call this two headers, so if you are going to include it, do it after it (otherwise the `tt/color.hpp` will be unset by the `tt/uncolor.hpp` inside de default header.
+The `tt/tt.hpp` also call this two headers, so if you are going to include it, do it after this header (otherwise any color define will be unset inside de default header).